Regulations for the School Programme of the Film Literacy Section DOK.education 2021

-For the Children and Youth programme DOK.education we are looking for submissions to our Documentary Film School.
+For the film literacy programme DOK.education we are looking for submissions to our Documentary Film School.

 1. What is DOK.education

 Children and young people have their own perspectives on the world.
 They have their own themes, issues and priorities - in their world or that of adults.
-The children's and youth programme of the International Documentary Film Festival Munich introduces children and young people to the great experience of the documentary narrative with strong and touching films.
+The film literacy programme of the International Documentary Film Festival Munich introduces children and young people to the great experience of the documentary narrative with strong and touching films.

 We are looking for films about children or teenagers,